+- 2. The landscape plans, (including playground details if part of the development) specifications which received planning permission shall be uploaded onto the Fingal County Council SharePoint folder.
+The planning permission reference and planning condition which relate to these plans shall be clearly stated. - 3.
+The Arborist's report / drawings submitted as part of the planning permission in relation to developments which have a Tree Bond as part of a planning condition shall be uploaded onto the Fingal County Council SharePoint folder.
+The planning permission reference and planning condition which relate to these plans shall be clearly stated. - 4.
 The developer's Landscape Consultant shall prepare a snag-list setting out the outstanding items to be dealt with to complete the open space development and street tree planting works.
 These works shall be in accordance with the detailed landscape plan(s) and specifications as approved as part of the planning permission for the development.
-(See Appendix 1 for details on Landscape Plan and Specification requirements).
-It should be noted that any deviation from the approved landscape plans and specifications (e.g. the proposed location of mini pillars or other services on open space) will require the agreement of the Council.
+(See Appendix B for details on Landscape Plan and Specification requirements).
+It should be noted that any deviation from the approved landscape plans and specifications (e.g., the proposed location of mini pillars or other services on open space) will require the agreement of the Council.
 This is to ensure that the amenity value of the open space is maintained and that the site itself can be maintained in a sustainable manner.

-On completion of these works, the developer/Landscape Consultant shall submit a Certificate of Effective Completion of Landscape Works to the Parks and Green Infrastructure Division, stating that works are in accordance with the approved landscape plans and particulars for the development (see Appendix 1).
-A copy of the landscape plans, specifications and the relevant planning permission shall be included in this submission.
+5. On completion of these works, a Certificate of Effective Completion of Landscape Works shall be uploaded onto the Fingal County Council SharePoint folder.
+This document shall be signed off by the Landscape Consultant, stating that works are in accordance with the approved landscape plans and particulars for the development (see Appendix B).